qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 * `document`: The document or parts of the document where relevant information are provided.
 * `user_input`: The latest question of the user.

+The example code mimics a backend service of a chatbot like ChatGPT.
+The prompt can be easily templated by just appending strings.
+The function `ai_model.complete()` takes a string and sends a so-called completion request to the AI model, which is the default mode of interacting with an AI.

 ```
 ai_model.complete("
 {{ system_prompt }}
+---
 {{ chat_history }}
+---
 {{ document }}
+---
 {{ user_input }}
 ")
 ```

-When the placeholders are replaced with explicit content, it may look something like the following.
+Once the placeholders are replaced with specific content, the text may appear as follows.
 In this case we provided a rental agreement as `document` and we want to get some specific information from it.
 The output of the LLM is then forwarded to the user and is usually presented as answer of the AI.